nwarsalee/DayZero-Nabeel-Eren/README.md

 # ICS-Summative
 Starting Summative Files

-Deatils of the summative can be found inside the Mindomo project plan.
+Details of the summative can be found inside the Mindomo project plan.

 Ask for your copy of the Mindomo project plan:  Place the URL here:  https://www.mindomo.com/mindmap/a81eec1dde108d6a2f591d0315af0dd9  PWD: NabErenW2018